dailybruin/the-stack/_posts/2020-05-17-professor-demographics.md

 </div>

-In the table below, we show the five schools with the largest change in proportion per minority group.
+In the table below, we show the five schools with the largest change in proportion per minority group from 2010-2018.

 Few schools had a significant (>10%) percent change in American Indian faculty.